AceRedminer/HEG/Revisions 1er Semestre/Ideation/IdeationRevisions.md

   - As customers, we usually face a large selection of products that can meet a specific need
   - We develop expectations about the quality and degree of satisfaction these products can offer
   - These expectations influence our decisions, leading us toward the produvt we believe will provide the most value and satisfaction

+## Summary
+Creating customer value involves balancing benefits with costs to meet or exceed expectations.
+Value perception is subjective and evolves over time, influenced by market conditions and individual preferences.
+Customer satisfaction results from fulfilling or surpassing expectations, building trust and loyalty.
+Together, value and satisfaction drive strong customer relationships.

+## Multiple Choice Assessment (MCA)

+## Questions

+### 1. What defines customer value?
+A) The cost of a product compared to competitors
+B) The balance between customer benefits and sacrifices
+C) The price customers are willing to pay
+D) The availability of a product in the market

+### 2. How is customer satisfaction achieved?
+A) By offering the lowest price in the market
+B) By meeting or exceeding customer expectations
+C) By providing a variety of products to choose from
+D) By focusing solely on product design

+#### 3. What affects customers' perception of value?
+A) Location and personal preferences
+B) Advertising strategies
+C) Inventory levels
+D) Company profitability

+#### 4. Why is customer satisfaction important?
+A) It ensures lower production costs
+B) It builds trust and loyalty
+C) It eliminates competition
+D) It increases product diversity

+#### 5. What happens to customer value over time?
+A) It remains constant despite market changes
+B) It decreases as competition grows
+C) It evolves with market conditions and customer needs
+D) It becomes irrelevant in a saturated market

+### Answers
+1. **B) The balance between customer benefits and sacrifices**
+2. **B) By meeting or exceeding customer expectations**
+3. **A) Location and personal preferences**
+4. **B) It builds trust and loyalty**
+5. **C) It evolves with market conditions and customer needs**

 # Exchange and Relationship